Punta Hermosa and Punta Negra:

 • Water shoes or sandals suitable for walking on rocks.

-• Sufficient cash in soles, as some establishments do not accept cards.
+• Enough cash in soles, as some establishments do not accept cards.

-• If you practice surfing, it is advisable to wear a wetsuit because the water remains cold throughout the year.
+• If surfing, it is recommended to use a wetsuit as the water stays cold all year round.

 ⚠️ Safety and rules

-• Respect safety flags on the beaches: green indicates safe swimming area, yellow caution, red no entry into the sea.
+• Respect safety flags on beaches: green indicates a safe swimming area, yellow caution, red no entry into the sea.

-• Do not bring food onto some beaches that have specific regulations; check local guidelines.
+• Do not bring food onto certain beaches that have specific regulations; check local signage.

-• Help protect the environment by taking your waste and depositing it in the provided bins.
+• Help protect the environment by taking your waste and disposing of it in designated containers.

 • To enjoy natural pools like La Pocita, take advantage of low tide.